perfsonar/microdep/README.md

 # perfSONAR Microdep

+**IMPORTANT**: This project is still very much under development and will currently not build nor run effortlessly.
+It is recommended to wait with installation and test until a release branch is ready (hopefully 5.1.0).

 This project provides a collection of tools realizing the *perfSONAR Microdep analytic system*.
 *PS Microdep* provides
   * A set of analytic scripts which detects events in background latency data-sets and traceroue data-sets